ktoso/rx-wiki/Filtering-Observables.md

 There is also a version of `sample` that samples the source Observable not at a regular, periodic interval, but upon each emission of an item (or notification) from a second Observable, called the _sampler_.
 The following marble diagram illustrates this use of `sample`:

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/sample.o.png" width="640" height="305" />​

+#### scheduler

+The variants of `sample( )` and `throttleLast( )` that sample on a timer use the `computation` scheduler by default, and also have variants with which you can set the scheduler by passing it as a parameter.
+The variant of `sample( )` that uses an Observable sampler does not operate by default on a particular scheduler.

 #### see also:
 * [[Backpressure]]